 Sea Clay Face Mask Projecthttps://www.brambleberry.com/in-the-studio/projects/body-care/sea-clay-face-mask-project/PS000163.html

-Sea clay is a classic ingredient for facial masks.
+Sea clay is a classic ingredient for face masks.
 It originates from mud laid under the sea millions of years ago and has a grayish-green color.
-Sea clay has great absorption properties, which makes it perfect for oily skin.
-This Sea Clay Face Mask was specifically formulated for oily skin with a combination of kaolin clay and sea clay.
-Tea tree essential oil gives the mask a fresh scent.
+Sea clay also has great absorption properties.
+This mask is specifically formulated for oily skin with a combination of kaolin clay and sea clay.
+Tea tree essential oil gives it a fresh scent.

-Because this mask contains plenty of clay, it has a thick texture.
-It also dries on the skin after about 10-15 minutes, giving you that classic dry clay mask feeling - you know the one!
+This recipe has a thick texture that dries on the skin after about 10-15 minutes, giving you that classic clay mask feeling - you know the one!
 If you’d like to tweak this recipe for more normal or combination skin, you can decrease the amount of sea clay to 1-2 ounces.
-If you decrease the amount of clay, it may take a little longer to dry on the skin.

 If you have extremely sensitive skin, tea tree essential oil sitting on the skin for 10-15 minutes could be a little irritating.
 If you’re concerned, you can omit it completely from the recipe.
 You can also switch out the extract for another if you prefer.

 Item#:IB003048 Varient/Quantity/Set: 0